Usage

 figuration).
 This option allows one to specify a pattern simi-

 lar to the interface pattern.
-If an interface disappear but
+If an interface disappears but

 matches the pattern, its data is kept in memory and reused if

-the interface reappear at some point.
+the interface reappears at some point.
 For example, on Linux,

 one could use the pattern eth*,eno*,enp*, which should match